 Delete.
 Defer.
 Delegate.
 Distribute.

 Let’s start there.
-Over the five years I’ve run a small business (shoutout to my team at Brainchild Studios!), I’ve learned a thing or two.
-Let’s be honest, if I didn’t learn how to delegate, I may not have made it to the five-year mark.
+Over the seven years I’ve run a small business, I’ve learned a thing or two.
+Let’s be honest, if I didn’t learn how to delegate, I would probably not have made it this far.
 Who knows?
 What I do know is that you can’t do it all, and you’ll be much more able to run your business when you shift responsibilities.

 Delete.
 What’s really necessary?
 Do you really have to do that thing?
 If you don’t, save yourself time and don’t waste another minute on it.

 Defer.
 What has to be done today?
 What can be set aside for a later date?
 Save time by keeping your priorities in order.

 Delegate.
 What can you hand off to somebody else?
 Share the wealth (and responsibility).
 Hire a copilot.
 Outsource your accounting (no, seriously).
 Let your team pick up some of the slack.

 Distribute.
 Rinse and repeat.
 Open your lines of communication, organize your tasks, and ensure everybody knows what they’re doing and when they’re doing it.